Bobby Hamilton Jr.: 2002–2006

 In 2002, Hamilton joined Team Rensi Motorsports to drive the No. 25 United States Marine Corps-sponsored Ford Taurus.
 He won his first career race at New Hampshire and finished eighth in points.
-He also had his first Top 5 finish in the Truck Series at Nashville Superspeedway, finishing seventh in his father's Square D entry.
+He also had his first top-five finish in the Truck Series at Nashville Superspeedway, finishing seventh in his father's Square D entry.
 He had his statistically career-best season in 2003, where he won four Busch Series races and finished fourth in the final standings.
-He also partnered with Rensi to run some races at the Winston Cup level, his best finish being a 14th at Kansas Speedway in the No. 35 Marines Ford.
+He also partnered with Rensi to run some races at the Winston Cup level, his best finish being a fourteenth at Kansas Speedway in the No. 35 Marines Ford.

 Hamilton returned to Rensi in 2004, but did not win a race.
-He competed in six Nextel Cup events for Phoenix Racing in the No. 09 Miccosukee Indian Gambling-sponsored Dodge, and had a best finish of 17th.
+He competed in six Nextel Cup events for Phoenix Racing in the No. 09 Miccosukee Indian Gambling-sponsored Dodge and had a best finish of seventeenth.
 He also drove three times in the Truck Series, winning a pole in his father's No. 04 truck, as well as running twice for HT Motorsports.
 After 23 Busch races, he left Rensi to move up to the Nextel level, driving the No. 32 Tide-sponsored Chevrolet for PPI Motorsports.
-He was given the full-time ride for 2005, but struggled immensely, failing to qualify three times and not finishing any higher than 11th.
+He was given the full-time ride for 2005, but struggled immensely, failing to qualify three times and not finishing any higher than eleventh.
 After driving two events in equipment leased from Front Row Motorsports, Hamilton was let go from PPI at the end of the season.

-Without a full-time ride, Hamilton moved to the Truck Series, leasing equipment from the No. 08 team owned by Green Light Racing, and running with Corky's Ribs and BBQ sponsorship.
+Without a full-time ride, Hamilton moved to the Truck Series, leasing equipment from the No. 08 team owned by Green Light Racing and running with Corky's Ribs and BBQ sponsorship.
 After three races, it was announced that his father had been diagnosed with head and neck cancer, and Hamilton was deemed his replacement in the No. 18 Fastenal-sponsored Dodge.
-He won the pole in his first race in the truck, but only mustered a 16th-place finish in points, as well as dealing with conflicts within the family-run organization.
+He won the pole in his first race in the truck but only mustered a sixteenth place finish in points, as well as dealing with conflicts within the family-run organization.
 His attempt to run the 2006 Allstate 400 at the Brickyard at the Cup level also failed.

 Following his father's death on January 7, 2007, Hamilton was expected to take over ownership of the team; however, he was not part of the management named by the team's backers the following month.
 The team eventually closed down in 2008.